-The Manual may be accessed at: http://www.mdch.state.mi.us/dch-medicaid/manuals/MedicaidProviderManual.pdf
+The Michigan Medicaid Provider Manual can be accessed at: www.mdch.state. mi.us/dch-medicaid/manuals/MedicaidProviderManual.pdf

 Customer Service staff can help you access the manual and/or information from it.
 Call your local customer service office as listed on pages 36 and 37.